 Bypass Censorship and Monitoring

 Government limitations, censorship, or monitoring may prevent some areas from accessing specific sites or services.
-Location spoofing allows these users to bypass firewalls, access prohibited websites, and navigate freely online.
+With location spoofing enabled, users can easily get around the firewalls, have access to the websites that are banned, and also surf the internet without restrictions.

-Internet service providers (ISPs) log and track your surfing history using your device’s unique IP address.
-This information might possibly be sold through third-party advertising, provided to the government, or made exposed in the event of a security breach.
-A VPN hides your IP address, stops ISP tracking, and protects your personal information by routing to a distant VPN server rather than your ISP’s servers.
+Your internet service provider (ISP) keeps a record of and monitors your web surfing activity by means of your device’s distinctive IP address.
+It is possible that this information will be sold to third-party advertisers, given to the authority, or will become public in case of a security breach.
+A VPN conceals your IP address, prevents ISP tracking, and secures your data by transmitting it to a remote VPN server instead of your ISP’s servers.

-What are the Disadvantages of SASE vs VPN?
+What are the SASE disadvantages in comparison with VPN?

-SASE can make network configuration more challenging.
-In other circumstances, corporations have lately adopted SD-WAN, or edge systems.
-Adding SASE might cause redundancies and inefficiencies and make debugging more complex.
+SASE could complicate the network setting.
+From time to time, companies have recently implemented SD-WAN or edge devices.
+Incorporating SASE may lead to duplications and inefficiencies, thus complicating the process of identifying the source of the problem.
 However, Internet-based VPNs can enable organizations to tap into existing network lines and network capability, thereby improving reach and service quality for remote and foreign sites.

 Will SASE Make VPNs Obsolete in the Future?